-When your parents or grandparents were growing up there were basically two types of coffee, depending on whether they were at home or in a restaurant.
+When your parents or grandparents were growing up there were only a few types of coffee.

 Today?
-Even kids who don’t drink coffee probably know the difference between an Americano and a Macchiato, just from standing in line at Starbucks or Dunkin’ and reading the menu, while waiting for their Strawberries and Cream Frappuccino or a Vanilla Chai.
+Even most teenagers probably know the difference between an Americano and a Macchiato, although they might prefer a Strawberries and Cream Frappuccino or a Vanilla Chai.

 But if you’re still a little baffled when the barista asks for your order – or you’re simply searching for a new, yummy type of coffee to try – we’ve got you covered.

 Let’s take care of some preliminary business before discussing all of the delicious drinks you can make with coffee.

 The flavor and aroma of any coffee will largely depend on the type of beans used to make it.
 So we’ll begin by looking at the varieties of coffee beans most commonly used to make everyone’s favorite beverage.

 Once upon a time, people who cared about their beans were often dismissed as “coffee nerds.”
 However, that was before premium coffee companies started bragging about using 100% Arabica beans.